Story

 Characters and their families

-Here is a link to the ingame description of the family trees, lineages and alignments newly made by the Quasitors Zara and Beatrice.
+Here is a link to the in-game description of the family trees, lineages and alignments newly made by the Quasitors Zara and Beatrice.
 It contains light spoilers if you enjoy looking for that, and there are descriptions of the meaning of each element in the document:

 House descriptions